chetan-rathore/arm-systemready/SystemReady-band/SystemReady_Execution_Enviroment_and_Config_Guide.md

 ## Overview

 This guide provides details on the SR band Execution Enviroment and configuration-based feature integrated into the SystemReady-band image.

-The image supports running various test suites in both UEFI and Linux environments.
-Execution Enviroment is used to run selectively required test suites manually and a configuration file is used to selectively enable/disable individual test suites in automation run.
+Execution Enviroment is used to run manually only a desired selected test suites, and with a configuration file the test suite run can be customized with required parameter.
+The configuration file can also be used to selectively enable/disable individual test suites in automation run.
 This allows for flexible and targeted testing.
-The configuration file is also used with Execution Enviroment to run selected test suites with necessary parameters.

 ---